terramate-io/terramate/docs/orchestration.md

 3. Explicit `wants` relationship.

-The `wants` attribute of the stack block defines an explicit relationship between two stacks, that when provided it says that selecting this stack *also selects the provided list of stacks*.
-So instead of filtering this explicitly selects stacks that would have been filtered out by the other methods.
+The `wants` attribute of the stack block defines an explicit relationship between a stack and its list of wanted stacks, that when provided it says that when a stack is selected all the stacks listed on its `wants` list will also be selected, always, independent of any other selection criteria.

 Example: